Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/prerequisites.md

 ## Exec into the docker container

-Lastly, exec into docker container.
-Going forward, please run all the commands from within the container throughout this workshop.
+Finally, access the Docker container interactively.
+From this point forward, all commands and steps for the workshop should be executed **inside the Docker container**.

 {{< copycode lang="bash" >}}
 bash ./helper.sh docker-exec